Jews and Judaism: An Introduction

 Weekly lectures and an excursion to the Jewish Historical Museum in Amsterdam

-Michael Satlow, Creating Judaism.
-History, Tradition, Practice (Columbia U. Press 2006) available online.
+- M. Satlow, Creating Judaism.
+History, Tradition, Practice (Columbia University Press 2006) entire book.

 Registration Studeren à la carte and Contractonderwijs